In most cases, a medication is prescribed to help you deal with the symptoms that are associated with Chronic Pain & Fibromyalgia.

 What is Fibromyalgia?

-Fibromyalgia shares the same characteristics as chronic pain and is a widespread musculoskeletal pain that can affect many parts of the body at once.
-Both these conditions are related to pain that lasts longer than 3 months and both affect the way your brain is processing pain.
+Fibromyalgia shares similar characteristics to chronic pain.
+Both these conditions are defined by pain that lasts longer than 3 months and both affect the way your brain is processing pain.
 The cause of fibromyalgia is believed to be from overactive pain sensors or neurotransmitters.
-The brains develops a memory of this pain and it becomes more sensitive and reacts more to pain signals.
+The brains develops a memory of this pain and it becomes more sensitive and reactive to pain signals.

 What causes Chronic Pain & Fibromyalgia?